tanishraj/starter-template-vite-vue3/README.md

     cd vite_vue
     ```

-2. **Install dependencies**: After navigating to the project directory, install the necessary dependencies using npm.
+2. **Install dependencies**: After navigating to the project directory, install the necessary dependencies using yarn.

     ```bash
     yarn install